Eighonet/REIGNNv1/README.md

 If you have some questions about the code, you are welcome to open an issue or send me an email, I will respond to that as soon as possible.

 # License

+Established code released as open-source software under the MIT license

 # Citation